 5.6.2 Including all educational messages on the fiscal receipts, presenting all areas financed from VAT / by taking a receipt.
 NALED 5.6.3 Design and promotion of use of designed vibrant stickers for all traders of goods and services, labelled with letter "F" for fiscal receipts and "R" for regular receipts, as a clear indication of whether the trader is obliged to issue a fiscal or regular receipt, so as to avoid confusion among citizens and manipulation among sellers.
-Q2 2020 Ministry of Finance TA 5.6.4 Improving the content and design of the notice on closing a shop/facility due to failure to issue receipts.
+Q2 2020 Ministry of Finance ТА 5.6.4 Improving the content and design of the notice on closing a shop/facility due to failure to issue receipts.
 NALED 5.6.5 Designing and implementing quizzes, photo competitions with hashtags for the problematic industries in terms of issuing the fiscal receipts, or other activations on social media (Facebook, Instagram) with the aim of engaging youth and influencers.
 Q2 2020 Ministry of Finance ТА 5.6.6 Organizing electronic prize game for citizens in collecting fiscal receipts and card slips that are registered online to participate in electronic draws.
 NALED 5.6.7 Define the SV and TV for the indicator.
-MTTT

-Measure 5.7: Campaign on the importance of "Inspector" profession

-1. Developed and published promotional films about inspections
+MTTT Meas sure 5.7: Campaign on the in nportance of "Insp ector" profession 1.
+De SV TV 2.
+Pu SV mance indicators: eveloped and published promotion /: 0 /: 15 ublished articles within the section /: 0 /: 8 ins Measure description Deadline for realization/ realization period Institution responsible for realization Partners in realization measu to imp title in awarer tion with the implementation of re 1.14.
+The aim of campaign is rove the reputation of inspector the broader society, and raise ness among citizens and sses about their importance.
+MPALG National inspections Description of activities Deadline for realization/ realization period Institution responsible for realization Partners in realization 5.7.1 Forming a journalists' team for following the work of inspections.
+Q2 2019 NALED MPALG Coordination Commission for Inspection Oversight 5.7.2 Establishing a permanent Q2 2019 NALED National inspections